pizzalover125/cli-portfolio/README.md

 4. Renanme "pizzalover125.py" into your username.
 5. Run [your-username].py and you have a CLI portfolio.
 6. Change the contents of index.html and add it to your personal site.

+# or...
+fill out the form in resume.html